-As mortal beings, we put in a lot of efforts into saving memories.
-We click pictures, collect souvenirs and sometimes people like me even write it down.
-But when the pictures are gone and the souvenirs are lying someplace we can’t seem to remember, there’s only one thing that comes back to us when that door somewhere at the back of our head cracks open and that is how we felt.
-Precisely, what we had felt at that moment.
-Was it ecstasy or fear or an excitement or a lull?
+As mortal beings, we humans put in a lot of efforts into saving memories.
+We click pictures, collect souvenirs and sometimes people like me even write it all down.
+But when the pictures are gone and the souvenirs are lying someplace we can’t remember, then, there is only one thing that comes back to us when the sun goes down and the door in the back of our head cracks open and that is: how we felt.
+Precisely, how we felt in that moment.
+Was it ecstasy or fear?
+Was it exciting or dull?
 Was it forced or faked or undesired?
 Did it feel victorious or quite the opposite?

 A memory reminds us how we felt at a point in time and sometimes, for good reasons, memories shouldn’t be created.

 In the summer break of 2005, my mother decided that it would be a good use of me and my best friend’s time to learn swimming and so, she enrolled us for classes at a local school that sublet its pool to freelance swimming instructors.
 I still remember the first time we went to see the pool along with my mother.
 We were introduced to two young instructors who promised my mother that they would extend all the necessary support and ‘watch out’ for us.
 The pool was crowded with all the kins, especially the mothers sitting by the pool guarding dry towels and clothes, cheering and motivating their kids, making friends with fellow mothers.
 It seemed like a picture perfect moment full of fun and frolic with at least 20 pairs of eyes constantly watching the pool making sure that a part of them doesn’t drown out there.
 Vedika and I giggled as we exchanged enthusiastic looks with each other just as any thirteen year olds would do.
 We had already decided the color of our swimming costume, the goggles and the cap.
 We were finally going to learn the butterfly stroke!
 Or so we hoped.